"

 6. Personas are fictional customer types created to represent real target customer groups.

 7. The customer journey map is a visual depiction (diagrammed or written) detailing the path the customer takes from the time the customer first discovers the brand, to purchasing, and beyond.
-The customer journey map examines the full experience of being a customer with the company and examines all touch-points and channels.
+The customer journey map examines the full experience of being a customer with the company and examines all touchpoints and channels.

 8. The consumer buying process consists of five stages: Problem/need recognition, Information search, Evaluation of alternatives, Purchase or no purchase decision, Post-purchase evaluation.
 It is influenced by several factors: psychological, cultural, personal, and social.

-9. Customer centricity is a way of doing business that fosters a positive customer experience before, during, and after the sale in order to drive repeat business, build customer loyalty (which leads to customer referrals), increase business growth, and gain competitive advantage.
+9. Customer centricity is a way of doing business that fosters a positive customer experience before, during, and after the sale in order to drive repeat business, build customer loyalty (which leads to customer referrals), increase business growth, and gain a competitive advantage.

 10. Many factors have caused an economic shift from manufacturing to service, some of which include globalization of the economy, government deregulation, government programs, customers expecting personalized experiences, and increased use of technology both by customers and businesses.

 11. Personalization has become integral to the customer journey and is now a key driver of brand loyalty across all channels.
-Consumers are much more likely to buy from brands, whether in-store or online when offers are personalized.
+Consumers are much more likely to buy from brands, whether in-store or online, when offers are personalized.
 Consumers are also interested in purchasing more personalized products and services and are willing to wait longer to get them.

 12. The customer experience for Millennials means experiencing something genuine and incredible that will build lasting memories.
 Therefore, businesses market their products in such a way that will show millennials how their experience will be better as a result of purchasing from that brand.

-13. Uniquely Gen Z influences everything from their families’ food purchases to clothing, electronics, household goods, and even furniture.
-Gen Z is very cyber-savvy and very savvy in general, and just because they are young companies need to be careful not to underestimate them or treat them as young and inexperienced.
+13. Uniquely, Gen Z influences everything from their families’ food purchases to clothing, electronics, household goods, and even furniture.
+Gen Z is very cyber-savvy and very savvy in general, and just because they are young, companies need to be careful not to underestimate them or treat them as young and inexperienced.
 Rather, businesses should bear in mind that Gen Z’s perception of customer service is that things should be frictionless, which is unlike that of any other generation.

 14. Digital Transformation is forcing companies to change their business models and adapt to the new market reality.
 Today, customers expect relevant content in relation to what they’re doing anytime, anywhere, in the format, and on the device of their choosing.
 It is their journey that dictates the company’s strategy.